 Train Your Clinical Team

-Once you begin using Banty Medical, take some time to train the clinical team on how to best use the platform.
-Even though Banty Medical is designed to be straightforward for anyone using it, designating educational sessions with staff comes with multiple benefits.
+Once you begin using Banty Virtual Clinic, take some time to train the clinical team on how to best use the platform.
+Even though Banty Virtual Clinic is designed to be straightforward for anyone using it, designating educational sessions with staff comes with multiple benefits.

 Firstly, building familiarity will make the rollout a smoother one.
 Patients could lose faith in your telehealth initiatives if those offering it do not know how to help them book a doctor’s appointment online.